gdm413229/swwmgz_m/README.md

 ### 1.150 XSB Bullets, replaces Cells, Runes

-The 1.150 caliber Extreme Super Burst bullets employ an explodium microcharge to be shot with enough energy to reach a relatively high, although still subsonic speed.
+The 1.150 caliber eXplosive Super Burst bullets employ an explodium microcharge to be shot with enough energy to reach a relatively high velocity.
 They are hard to come by, so spawns are scarce, and they won't even pop up in Hammerspace Embiggeners, only on higher tier Fabricators.

 ### Candy Gun (slot 9), replaces BFG9000, Firemace, Bloodscourge (stub)